minhthuc2502/control-arm-SDL/README.md

 - set position initial using `https://localhost:3000/initposition`
 - control robotic arm using example `https://localhost:3000/shoulder?direction=1`

-Otherwise, you can control robotic's arm by web application which will call rest api http.
+Otherwise, you can control robotic's arm by web application which will call rest api https.
 This web application give you a joystick virtual.